palmwinecode/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. `11-directories` : Counts the number of directories and sub-directories in the current directory.
 	* The current and parent directories will not be taken into account.
 	* Hidden directories will be counted.

+13. `12-newest_files` : Displays the 10 newest files in the current directory.
+Sorted from newest to oldest, one file per line.